Sometimes When I'm Dreaming

-"Sometimes When I'm Dreaming" is a song written by Mike Batt, the writer of songs for The Wombles.
-It was originally recorded by Art Garfunkel for his album The Art Garfunkel Album.
+"Sometimes When I'm Dreaming" is a song written by Mike Batt, a songwriter for The Wombles.
+It was originally recorded by Art Garfunkel for his 1984 studio album The Art Garfunkel Album.

-The song was covered by Agnetha Fältskog for her 2004 album, My Colouring Book.
-The song was intended as the third single from the album, but because the LP had already disappeared from many album charts at the end of 2004, these plans were shelved.
-Another reason was Agnetha's reluctance of any promotion (other than music videos or telephone interviews), an example being her refusal to appear in the German television show, Wetten dass..?.
+The song was covered by ABBA's Agnetha Fältskog for her 2004 album, My Colouring Book.
+The song was originally intended to be the third single from the album, but because the LP had already disappeared from many album charts at the end of 2004, these plans were shelved.
+One cited reason is Agnetha's reluctance to promote the album (other than through music videos or telephone interviews), such as her refusal to appear in the German television show, Wetten dass..?.

-However, several Swedish radio stations received a promo-CD-single that featured a remix of the song by Soundfactory.
-This time it was not a regular remix, but a slower, more pop oriented version with added instruments and backing vocals.
-The song leaked onto the internet and appeared on many bootlegs.
+Despite this, several Swedish radio stations did receive a promotional CD single that featured a remix of the song by Soundfactory, which was popularized on the internet and appeared on many bootleg CDs.
+The remix featured a slower tempo, with dance-pop instrumentals and backing vocals.

 Other cover versions

-Katie Melua also covered this song on the Piece By Piece (Special Bonus Edition) album.
+Katie Melua later covered this song on her 2005 studio album Piece By Piece (Special Bonus Edition).